-Since those of us who are knowledgeable enough to know the reason for the national deficit, they regard this provision as race related kind of option directed to target poor blacks and whites.
+Since those of us who are knowledgeable enough to know the reason for the national deficit regard this provision as race related, a sort of option directed to target poor blacks and whites.

 How can you have an unemployment rate of 15.9 percent for black, 12.6 Hispanic and 8.8 percent white and expect blacks and Hispanics to be debt free.

 The very reason why they need a job is to be out of debt.
-In that respect, if they are not given a chance to a job than the total unemployment for blacks and Hispanic can only increase as the national debt increase.
+In that respect, if they are not given a chance to a good job than the total unemployment for blacks and Hispanic can only increase as the national debt continues to increase.

-As a result the probable outcome would have been a greater percentage of white employees doing lower wage jobs as the Blacks and Hispanics unemployment rate increase with the national debt.
+As a result the probable outcome would have been a greater percentage of white employees doing lower wage jobs as the Blacks and Hispanics unemployment rate continues to increase with the national debt.

-For that particular instant, you would have had the less paying jobs that use to be performed by blacks taking over by whites.
+For that particular instant, you would have had the least paying jobs that were being performed by blacks taking over by whites.
 And the reverse would have also occurred whenever the economy improves.

-In increase in job creation would have made it available for the poor blacks, and Hispanics to get their jobs back because now, whites would have climb the ladder of success before the blacks are given a chance.
+An increase in job creation would have made it available for the poor blacks, and Hispanics to get their jobs back, because now whites would have climbed the ladder of success before the blacks were given a chance.

 This is why people like Tim Wise and Dr. West confessed that the policies that are in placed in this country have not been written to benefit the poor.
-In essence, there are insensitive to the black and brown struggle.
+In essence, these policies are insensitive to the black and brown struggle.

-When a society allows employers to set those types of rules what do we expect to happen, the employers can’t say no blacks need to apply, but they can tell them that their credits are not good.
+When a society allows employers to set those types of rules what do we expect to happen?
+The employers can’t say no blacks need apply, but they can tell them that their credits isn't good.

-Let’s be clear this is not the practice of every employer, but if the option is not remove it can be apply as they see fit.
-Where one company may not apply it at the low level jobs they may use it for their high level paying jobs.
+Let’s be clear, this is not the practice of every employer, but if the option of credit score affecting employment isn't remove employers might apply it as they see fit.
+Where one company may not apply it at the low level jobs,ianother company may use it for their high level paying jobs.

 Also while this situation has remained irresponsive to some employers, for others they have found it in their interest to hire a debtor instead of a debt free employee.

-Some have concluded that the debtor is more reliable, afraid of losing his job, and are always willing to work overtime.
-As you can see this is not an all inclusive case, some employers see it the other way around.
+Some have concluded that the debtor is more reliable, afraid of losing his job, and always willing to work overtime.
+As you can see, this is not an all inclusive case, some employers sees it the other way around.

-Although we have employers who see this situation in the reverse order, we should not assumed by allowing the option to be in affect that it cannot be use for prejudices.
+Although we have employers who see this situation in the reverse order, we should not assume that by allowing the option of credit check for employment to be in affect as a way to sort out good employees that some employers will not use it for prejudices.

 A link has been provided to you so that you can see for yourself that the situation exists and that it has affected many families who could have been out of debt had they given a chance to work.